Fairchild Republic A-10 Thunderbolt II: Colors and markings

-Since the A-10 flies low to the ground and at subsonic speed, aircraft camouflage is important to make the aircraft more difficult to see.
-Many different types of paint schemes have been tried.
-These have included a "peanut scheme" of sand, yellow, and field drab; black and white colors for winter operations and a tan, green, and brown mixed pattern.
-Many A-10s also featured a false canopy painted in dark gray on the underside of the aircraft, just behind the gun.
+Aircraft camouflage is used to make the A-10 more difficult to see as it flies low to the ground at subsonic speeds.
+Many types of paint schemes have been tried.
+These have included a "peanut scheme" of sand, yellow, and field drab; black and white colors for winter operations; and a tan, green, and brown mixed pattern.
+The most common Cold War-era scheme was the European I woodland camouflage, whose dark green, medium green, and dark gray was meant to blend in with the typical European forest terrain.
+It reflected the assumption that the threat from hostile fighter aircraft outweighed that from ground fire.
+After the 1991 Gulf War, the threat from ground fire was deemed more pressing than the air-to-air threat, leading to the "Compass Ghost" scheme with darker gray on top and a lighter gray on the underside of the aircraft.

+Many A-10s also had a false canopy painted in dark gray on the underside of the aircraft, just behind the gun.
 This form of automimicry is an attempt to confuse the enemy as to aircraft attitude and maneuver direction.
 Many A-10s feature nose art, such as shark mouth or warthog head features.

-The two most common markings applied to the A-10 have been the European I woodland camouflage scheme and a two-tone gray scheme.
-The European woodland scheme was designed to minimize visibility from above, as the threat from hostile fighter aircraft was felt to outweigh that from ground fire.
-It uses dark green, medium green, and dark gray to blend in with the typical European forest terrain and was used from the 1980s to the early 1990s.
-Following the end of the Cold War, and based on experience during the 1991 Gulf War, the air-to-air threat was no longer seen to be as important as that from ground fire, and a new color scheme known as "Compass Ghost" was chosen to minimize visibility from below.
-This two-tone gray scheme has darker gray color on top, with a lighter gray on the underside of the aircraft, and started to be applied in the early 1990s.